mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 const date3 = DateTime.fromSQL('2022-04-17 15:30:00', { zone: 'UTC' });
 ```

-You can check out the documentation of the [UTC and timezone on Luxon](https://moment.github.io/luxon/#/zones) for more details.
+Please check out the documentation of the [UTC and timezone on Luxon](https://moment.github.io/luxon/#/zones) for more details.
 :::

 You can then pass your UTC date to your picker: